ChicagoDSA/chapter-website/_pages/en/new-members.md

 image-credit: "[Sarah-Ji/Love + Struggle Photos](http://www.loveandstrugglephotos.com/)"
 ---

-## Attend a New Member Orientation
+## Attend *What is DSA?*

-On the last Wednesday of every month, Chicago DSA hosts an orientation call on Zoom.
+On the last Wednesday of every month, Chicago DSA hosts our virtual orientation.
 Chapter members will discuss:

 - The basics of democratic socialism
 - DSA's national and local structures